TadiT7/treble_experimentations_wiki/Nokia-3.1-Plus.md

 Nokia 3.1 Plus sold in China (TA-1117) doesn't have NFC hardware.

-When flashing, please ensure the vbmeta from PNX stock firmware need to be flashed with both disabling parameters as well.
+When flashing, please ensure the vbmeta from ROO stock firmware need to be flashed with both disabling parameters as well.

 ***